Sarayachak/Gamer_Rands/README.md

   * Clone this project and open it in your code editor

   * `npm install`
-  * `node message-generator.js`
+  * Type`node message-generator.js` to run the main script
-  * The generated random message will appear in your terminal !
+  * The generated random message will appear in your terminal ! :)